Greece Moments Greece Moments

 Kania

-Beautiful beach about 2.5 km north of Emporio.
-You will need at least 30 minutes on foot to get to Kania and you will have to overcome a fairly steep hill.
-The small bay shimmers emerald blue, but the pebble beach is only 10 m wide.
+A beautiful beach about 2.5 km north of Emporio.
+You’ll need at least 30 minutes on foot to reach Kania, and there’s a fairly steep hill to tackle along the way.
+The small bay shimmers emerald blue, though the pebble beach is only 10 m wide.

 Kania Beach Chalki